 - A Crossroad where the final transformation takes place.
 In your Use Case this is where the customer purchased your solution.

 - The final chapter in the story is referred to as the Moral of the Story.
 The Hero has navigated the Conflict and appears transformed in an ideal state.

 “We consider our options.
 This is the holiday season so the workload and commitments are stacking up to the ceiling.
 Sal proposes that he personally make the delivery.
 It sounds crazy, but there was no way he’d risk our customer losing business because of him.
 The truck was loaded and Sal trekked the 500+ miles to Solid Grounds.
 Unbelievable.
 Not only this, but Sal made two additional trips to Solid Grounds over the next three weeks.”

 Moral of the story: Rick makes the sale because of effective storytelling.

-Download the Guide to Better Storytelling to help improve your storytelling efforts.
-The Guide also serves as a central storehouse for your best stories.
+SBI’s Guide to Better Storytelling will help improve your storytelling efforts.
+The guide also serves as a central storehouse for your best stories.
 As you improve your storytelling it becomes an asset to reuse down the road.